 How to Get More Subscribers to Your Blog Mailing List

 One thing your online presence can’t get enough of is exposure.
 When you see those stats rising you know you are on the right track.
 Blogging and newsletter writing are two powerful methods for expanding your reach to new audiences.
-In order to fulfill their potential, a great blog (read all about how to start a blog here) or an excellent mailing list relies on an enthusiastic circle of subscribers.
+In order to fulfill their potential, a great blog (read all about how to start a blog here) or an excellent email list relies on an enthusiastic circle of subscribers.

 As a blogger or newsletter editor, you have two main goals.
 The first is to create awesome online content, which you can easily do by using Wix’s website builder platform.
 The second is to continuously increase the number of subscribers that follow your terrific content.
 Every subscriber counts when it comes to making money blogging.

-In this article, we will focus on that second goal and highlight several effective methods to get more subscribers to your blog or newsletter.
+In this article, we will focus on that second goal and highlight several effective methods to get more subscribers to your blog.

 01. Simplify the subscription process